sebcuellar6/u3_react_Korilla_receipts/README.md

   - sauce
   - drink
   - cost
+  - toppings (this may require a nested map!)

 Give it a border and some clean style so the company can differentiate between the receipts they see.